aasantos/npoptband/README.md

           ./sp500

-   -inputs given when the application is deployed
+   - inputs given when the application is deployed

          example for cpu
         ./sp500 256 0.25 1.25 0.25 1.25 128 24.0 28.0 0